Xilinx/Vitis_Libraries/vision/docs/src/include/design-example-aie.rst

    tiler.compute_metadata(srcImageR.size());

-The data transfer to AIE via datamovers is initiated along with graph run and further execution waits till the data transfer is complete.
+The data transfer to AIE via datamovers is initiated along with graph run.
+Further execution waits until the data transfer is complete.

 .. code:: c